Routine use cases

 Why this article exists

-This routine note starts with the moment around the practice: "How to choose a small face yoga step for lunchtime resets" belongs in the blog because it explains the decision before the download.
-For "How to choose a small face yoga step for lunchtime resets", the reader may be in a rushed morning with no time for a long wellness plan, and the job is to choose one cue that already exists in the day.
-This article gives context for "How to choose a small face yoga step for lunchtime resets", names the boundary, and points action-ready readers to the related Orena guide without turning the whole page into a pitch.
+This routine note starts with the moment around the practice: "Small step: lunchtime resets" belongs in the blog because it explains the decision before the download.
+For "Small step: lunchtime resets", the reader may be in a rushed morning with no time for a long wellness plan, and the job is to choose one cue that already exists in the day.
+This article gives context for "Small step: lunchtime resets", names the boundary, and points action-ready readers to the related Orena guide without turning the whole page into a pitch.

 Practical takeaway